Doubly robust tests of exposure effects under high-dimensional confounding: Data analysis

 We obtained data on 12,105 patients entering the intensive care unit; after restricting to patients still alive at day 3, 10,885 individuals remained.
-Further removing patients entering prior to 2013 left 4,682 individuals, with a final dataset of 4,082 after removing those with missing data.
-In this final cohort, 752 (18.4\%) of individuals died in hospital within 30 days of entering the ICU.
-Considering the mean glycemia values for each patient within the first 6 hours of day 3, the average of these values among all patients was 131.5 (minimum: 45, maximum: 492).
-955 (23.4\%) patients had mean glycemia at day 3 $<$110 mg/dl, 2,269 (55.6\%) had a level $\geq$110mg/dl and $\leq$150mg/dl and 858 (21.1\%) had a level $>$150 mg/dl.
-There were 968 patients who remained in the dataset at day 10; 224 (23.1\%) died in hospital within 30 days of entering the ICU.
-144 (14.9\%) patients had mean glycemia at day 10 $<$110 mg/dl, 577 (59.6\%) had a level $\geq110$ mg/dl and $\leq150$ mg/dl, and 247 (25.5\%) had a level $>$150 mg/dl.

-After generating interactions, there were 265 covariates to adjust for in the analysis, which was large given the low ratio of non-events (alive after 30 days) to events.
-At day 3, looking at a change from $<$110 to $\geq$110 mg/dl, the test statistic $T_n$ was 0.57 with a $p$-value of 0.57 whereas changing from $\leq$150 to $>$150 mg/dl gave a test statistic of 4.04 ($p<$0.001).
-At day 10, comparing $<$110 vs. $\geq$110 mg/dl gave $T_n$=0.40 ($p$=0.68), whilst comparing $\leq$150 vs. $>$150 mg/dl yielded $T_n$=0.76 ($p$=0.44).
-Hence, at the 5\% level, at day 3 we saw evidence of a difference in 30 day mortality between those with moderate ($\leq$150mg/dl) and high ($>$150 mg/dl) glycemia levels; however, at day 10 there was no longer a significant difference (although there was a loss in power due to the reduced sample size).
-On the other hand, in comparing those with low ($<$110mg/dl) vs. higher ($\geq$110 mg/dl) glycemia levels, we did not observe a statistically significant difference at the 5\% level either at day 5 or 10.
+Further removing patients entering prior to 2013 left 4,682 individuals, with a final dataset of 4,120 after removing those with missing data.
+Given that patients were assessed on multiple days, there were 24,863 observations in the dataset; the median number of contributed observations was 3 (the minimum was 1 and the maximum 28).
+In this final cohort, 768 (18.6\%) of individuals died in hospital within 30 days of entering the ICU.
+Considering the mean glycemia values for patients within the first 6 hours of day 3, the average of these values among all patients was 131.6 (minimum: 45, maximum: 492).
+927 (23.3\%) patients had mean glycemia at day 3 $<$110 mg/dl, 2,208 (55.5\%) had a level $\geq$110mg/dl and $\leq$150mg/dl and 841 (21.2\%) had a level $>$150 mg/dl.
+After generating interactions, there were 148 covariates to adjust for in the analysis.
+Looking at a change at each day from $<$110 to $\geq$110 mg/dl, the test statistic $T_n$ was -1.42 with a $p$-value of 0.156 whereas changing from $\leq$150 to $>$150 mg/dl gave a test statistic of 6.98 ($p<$0.001).
+Hence, at the 5\% level, we saw evidence of a difference in 30 day mortality based on a change from moderate ($\leq$150mg/dl) to high ($>$150 mg/dl) glycemia levels on a given day.
+On the other hand, in comparing those with low ($<$110mg/dl) vs. higher ($\geq$110 mg/dl) glycemia levels, we did not observe a statistically significant difference at the 5\% level.